Understanding EU Chemical Regulations: REACH, POP, and CLP

 Common products containing POPs

-• Electronics: Flame retardants in plastic casings and circuit boards.
+• Electronics: Flame retardants in plastic casings and circuit boards (typically PBDEs, especially in older or imported electronics).

-• Industrial chemicals & pesticides: PFOS in metal plating, banned pesticides like DDT.
+• Industrial chemicals & pesticides: PFOS in metal plating, banned legacy pesticides like DDT.

 Obligations under POP